Eschatologue/CM_wiki/docs/equipment/armour.md

 #### Light, Medium, or Heavy Armour

-If you wear Light, Medium, or Heavy armour and lack training with it, you have Disadvantage on any D20 Test that involves Strength or Dexterity, and you can’t cast spells.
+If you wear Light, Medium, or Heavy armour and lack training with it, you have :d20-disadv: Disadvantage on any D20 Test that involves Strength or Dexterity, and you can’t cast spells.

 #### Shield

 You gain the Armour Class benefit of a Shield only if you have training with it.

-***Buckler.*** When wielding a Buckler, you can use weapon's :weapon-prop-versatile: **Versatile** property.
+*[Diminutive]: 5 Items per 1 Inv.
+Slot.
+*[Compact]: 2 Items per 1 Inv.
+Slot.
+*[Moderate]: 1 Item per 1 Inv.
+Slot.
+*[Cumbersome]: 2 Inv.
+Slot for 1 Item.
+*[Bulky]: 3 Inv.
+Slot for 1 Item.
+*[Enormous]: 4 Inv.
+Slot for 1 Item.
+*[Monstrous]: 6 Inv.
+Slot for 1 Item.
+*[Titanic]: 8 Inv.
+Slot for 1 Item.
+*[Colossal]: 10 Inv.
+Slot for 1 Item.
+*[Gargantuan]: 12 Inv.
+Slot for 1 Item.